petercorke/arduIO/arduio_server/README.md

 }
 ```
 On initialization, when the `out /do/1` command is processed the function is called with `buf == NULL` and the function checks the validity of the channel number and sets the pin to OUTPUT mode.
 Otherwise it parses the ASCII numeric string from the passed buffer and writes it to the pin.

+## Command handler

+The command handler is driven by a table, new command can be easily added to the table and a new handler function associated with it.